List of Home and Away characters introduced in 1990: Blake Dean

-Blake Dean played by Les Hill made his first on-screen appearance on 26 July 1990.
+Blake Dean, played by Les Hill, made his first appearance on 26 July 1990.
+Hill had appeared in a couple of episodes of G.P. prior to his casting as Blake.
+His casting was publicised alongside Belinda Jarrett, who plays Blake's sister Karen Dean, in TV Week shortly before their on-screen introductions.
+Hill found the pace of production the "most daunting" aspect of working on the show.
 In their book Home and Away Annual, Kesta Desmond and David Nicholls describe Blake as being the "sort of boy any parent would be proud to call their son."
 Blake is "high spirited, loves life and lives it to the full".
 He has natural charm and is a quick thinker, this helps him to escape trouble.
-Blake is the older brother of Karen Dean (Belinda Jarrett) and he tries to protect her from the scrapes she gets herself into.
+Blake tries to protect Karen from the scrapes she gets herself into.
 Hill later announced his departure from the series via an interview in TV Week.
 The actor has since reprised the role including guest appearances for the serial's fourteenth anniversary and the 4,000th episode.